sclorg/s2i-perl-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
 on all the provided versions of Perl.
-Since we are now providing only version `5.16`
+Since we are currently providing only version `5.16`
 you can omit this parameter.**